Strategic Charitable Giving: How to Maximize Your Tax Benefits in 2026

 Is donating stock more beneficial than cash?

 Often yes.
-Especially when the stock has appreciated significantly.
+Especially when the stock has appreciated significantly in value.

 How does a Donor-Advised Fund help?